adamsol/Pyxell/docs/why-pyxell.md

 so that expression `{1} + {2} - {1}` produces `{2}` as expected,
 contrary to `{1} | {2} - {1}` producing `{1, 2}` in Python.

+### Natural order of conditional operator arguments

+The ternary conditional operator in Pyxell works like in many other programming languages: `condition ? if_true : if_false`.
+This syntax follows the actual order of evaluation of the expressions, and thus is more natural to read than Python's syntax, where condition is in the middle.

 ### Operators for nullable types

 Pyxell allows `null` value only for variables whose type has been explicitly marked as nullable.